News

 Celebration Key operations and 2026 passenger expectations

-Celebration Key opened in July 2025 and is located on Grand Bahama.
+Celebration Key opened in July 2025 on Grand Bahama.
 Carnival said it currently offers itineraries calling at the destination on 20 ships sailing from 10 U.S. home ports, and it expects to welcome two million cruise passengers to Celebration Key in 2026.

 Carnival has described Celebration Key as featuring lagoon pools, a mile-long beach, and Bahamian food offerings from local food trucks, with an atmosphere intended to blend local culture with Carnival-style vacation programming.